PostHog/posthog.com/contents/handbook/growth/growth-engineering/growth-sessions.md

 ## What it is

 ### Before the meeting
 * Before the meeting, everyone creates a list of hypotheses.
 These can be problems or opportunities.
-They should all be growth engineering related, and they should be focussed on improving our long term monthly growth rate.
+They should all be growth engineering related, and they should be focused on improving our long term monthly growth rate.
 * Examples:
     * "More expensive new pricing has hurt signups"
     * "We're not solving bugs quickly and this is hurting word of mouth growth"